pgpkeys-eu/pgpkeys-eu.github.io/docs/reservations.md

 This probably represents a general aversion to using zero as a non-special code point, and the Signature Types registry may be considered an outlier.

 RFC1991 used 255 as an "experimental" code point in several registries, however RFC2440 subsequently moved the experimental ranges to their current locations.
+RFC9580 reserved 255 (0xFF) in the Signature Types registry to avoid a downgrade attack against the v3 signature packet encoding.
 255 is otherwise is not considered special in any subsequent document, and is used as a non-special code point in the S2K Usage Octet registry.

 # Unassigned gaps in OpenPGP registries